Mariatta/mariatta.github.io/content/posts/how-to-thank-python-people.md

 - The reward: Free registration and travel assistance to the following PyCon US, or $1000 USD cash reward.
 - Past recipients: https://pyladies.com/blog/Inaugural-Winners-of-the-Outstanding-PyLady-Award/outstanding-pylady-winners/
+- When to nominate: **Anytime!** Nominations are accepted year round, and award recipients will be recognized at the nearest upcoming PyCon US.
 - How to nominate: Fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSccnm4kYFez8SPWJD7ZfaAojHZE0qoLF_MLarGzzzc3pcY-xA/viewform)
 - More details: https://kit.pyladies.com/en/latest/global/award.html